Compound USD Coin Price Hits $0.0229 on Top Exchanges (CUSDC)

-Compound USD Coin (CUSDC) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM ET on October 28th.
+Compound USD Coin (CUSDC) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on November 2nd.
+During the last week, Compound USD Coin has traded flat against the US dollar.
+One Compound USD Coin token can now be purchased for about $0.0229 or 0.00000078 BTC on major cryptocurrency exchanges.
 Compound USD Coin has a total market capitalization of $608.96 million and $5.04 million worth of Compound USD Coin was traded on exchanges in the last day.
-One Compound USD Coin token can currently be purchased for $0.0229 or 0.00000078 BTC on popular cryptocurrency exchanges.
-During the last week, Compound USD Coin has traded flat against the U.S. dollar.

 Here is how other cryptocurrencies have performed during the last day: